Compiler17 min read

 Fragment built-ins

-input.position for fragment coordinates, output.color, output.depth, discard.
+input.position for fragment coordinates, default output.color, output.depth, discard.

-Fragment coordinates and depth writes are backend-normalized.
+Fragment coordinates, default color output, and depth writes are backend-normalized.

 stable